-On 21 February 2019 the Council approved the Treasury Management Strategy for 2019/20.
+On 20 February 2020, Council approved the Treasury Management Strategy for 2020/21.
 Treasury management performance is reported to Cabinet and Council with detailed reviews being undertaken by Audit Committee.

-With regards treasury management, the financial year 2019/20 presented similar circumstances to previous years in that investments continued to be made only where there was low risk.
-For the Council this manifested itself in the continuing reliance on internal borrowing (reduced external investments and using the money to pay for capital expenditure rather than borrowing).
+The financial year 2020/21 was an unprecedented year with regard to treasury management due to the ongoing Covid 19 pandemic.
+Cost of borrowing remained low throughout 2020/21 and due to the Covid-19 pandemic the cost of shorter term borrowing is anticipated to remain low for a number of years in the future.
+Investments continued to be made only when there was low risk with the Council placing continuing reliance on internal borrowing (reduced external investments and using the money to pay for capital expenditure rather than borrowing).
 The Internal borrowing still had a positive effect on the MTFP's financing costs as generally investment rates are lower than borrowing rates and there would have been a cost of carrying those investments in addition to any counterparty risk there might have been.

-During 2019/20 the Council complied with its legislative and regulatory requirements.
+During 2020/21 the Council complied with its legislative and regulatory requirements.
 The need for borrowing was only increased for capital purposes.

-At 31 March 2020, the Council's external debt was £181.661m which is £2.5m more than the previous year.
-The average interest rate for borrowing was down to 2.97% from 3.06% in 2018/19.
-Investments totalled £56.799m at 31 March 2020 (£55.849m at 31 March 2019) earning interest of 1.51% over the year.
-Included in the total investments figure were Property Fund units of £29.999m which provided an annualised net return of 2.20%.
+At 31 March 2021, the Council's external debt was £161.531m which is £20.130m less than the previous year, mainly with the Council not having to replace its matured short term debt due to the high levels of cashflow throughout the year.
+The average interest rate for borrowing was up to 2.98% from 2.97% in 2019/20.
+Investments totalled £59.399m at 31 March 2021 (£55.799m at 31 March 2020) earning interest of 1.48% over the year.
+Included in the total investments figure were Property Fund units of £29.999m which provided an annualised net return of 2.33%.

-7 Explanation of the Accounting Statements
+8 Explanation of the Accounting Statements

-This Statement of Accounts has been prepared in accordance with the 'Code of Practice on Local Authority Accounting in the United Kingdom' (the code) which defines proper accounting practices for local authorities in England and also complies with the Accounts and Audit Regulations 2015.
+This Statement of Accounts has been prepared in accordance with the 'Code of Practice on Local Authority Accounting in the United Kingdom as amended by the Update to the Code and Specifications for Future codes for Infrastructure Assets (November 2022) which defines proper accounting practices for local authorities in England and also complies with the Accounts and Audit Regulations 2015.
 The code is based on International Financial Reporting Standards (IFRS).

-Darlington Borough Council's accounts for the year ended 31 March 2020 are set out in the following pages and a glossary of terms is provided on pages 89 to 100.
+Darlington Borough Council's accounts for the year ended 31 March 2021 are set out in the following pages and a glossary of terms is provided on pages 94 to 104.

-Movement in Reserves Statement (page 16)
+Movement in Reserves Statement (page 19)